C/C++ Tooling

 note

-Do note wasm-tools component new may fail if your code references any WASI APIs that must be imported, for example via standard library imports like stdio.h.
+Note that wasm-tools component new may fail if your code references any WASI APIs that must be imported: for example, via standard library imports like stdio.h.

-Using WASI interfaces requires an additional step as the WASI SDK still references wasi_snapshot_preview1 APIs that are not compatible directly with components.
+Using WASI interfaces requires an additional step, as the WASI SDK still references WASI Preview 1 APIs (those with wasi_snapshot_preview1 in their names) that are not compatible directly with components.

-For example, modifying the above to reference printf() would compile:
+For example, if we modify the above code to reference printf(), it would compile to a P1 component:

 #include "adder.h"